arifkyi/Gauss-Seidel/README.md

 # Gauss-Seidel
-Perl script to run and solve the linear equation with multidimentional by running the Perl Script
+Perl script to run and solve the linear equation with multidimentional by running the Perl Script.

+Prerequisite: full understanding of Liebeman method and Gauss-Seidel